ubc-library-rc/RegEx_in_R/content/when_to_use.md

 ```
 ### What is the computer doing here?
 In the fruits example, R looks for the letters within the [] <em>[aeiou]</em> within the <em>fruits</em> vector.
 Anytime R finds any of the letters in [], it replaces them with a desh (-).
 This illustrates a critical part of regular expressions, "any matches" is the default way that the computer will look for matches.
 To get around this, you can exclude matches.

+There are many symbols in regex syntax.
+The <a href="https://ubc-library-rc.github.io/intro-regex/content/03_basic_syntax.html#special-characters" target="_blank">general regex workshop</a> by the library has a wonderful table that summarizes common ones.

 ## Look for matches in a dataframe
 Here, we are looking at one column in the dataframe instead of looking at a vector